Best lenses for Sony a6100

 The sharpness is great and only degrades slightly towards the edges/corners.
 It does have some distortion but it is mostly correctable using the profiles in Lightroom.

 Lens flare, however, isn’t the most pleasing with this lens so I wouldn’t expect to get beautiful sun stars but that isn’t really the intended purpose of this lens.
+(See: how to get rid of lens flare)

 The Sony 20mm f/2.8 is built to be a compact lightweight lens that makes great images in most scenarios.